LEGAL DNA TESTING

 For a DNA test to be utilized in legal situations, it has to be a court-approved DNA test.
-This is also be known as “court-admissible” and indicates chain-of-custody procedures were followed.
-A professional DNA collector/lab technician records every step of the process and signs off on the integrity and identity of every donor and every specimen.
+This is also be known as “court-admissible testing" or “legal paternity testing” and indicates “chain-of-custody" procedures were followed.
+A professional DNA collector/lab technician records every step of the process and signs off on the integrity and identity of every donor and specimen.

-Court-Admissible Testing can be court-ordered, or, as an individual, you can ask for the test and adhere to procedures that ensure results may be used for legal purposes.
+Legal DNA testing can be court-ordered or administered as an individual test – you can ask for the test and adhere to procedures that ensure results may be used for legal purposes.

 What is Chain-of-Custody?

-For a test to be used in court, it has to follow what are called “chain of custody” procedures.
-Here is what that means:
+For a test to be used in court, it has to follow the chain-of-custody procedures.
+Here is what that really means: